l33tlamer/docker-autoheal/README.md

 Example: `DOCKER_SOCK=tcp://HOST:PORT`

+# Docker TCP with mTLS

-If you protect the **[Docker TCP port with mTLS](https://docs.docker.com/engine/security/https/)**, you also need to provide *certificate* and *key* files for autoheal with these filenames: `ca.pem` `client-cert.pem` and `client-key.pem`
+If you protect the **[Docker TCP port with mTLS](https://docs.docker.com/engine/security/https/)**, you must specify `tcps://` as the protocol for `DOCKER_SOCK` and you need to provide the certificates and key to the autoheal container.

+They need to be mounted to `/certs/ca.pem` `/certs/client-cert.pem` and `/certs/client-key.pem`

 # Docker-Socket-Proxy

-For increased security i highly recommend using something like **[Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy)** to restrict access to only specific parts of the Docker API over TCP.
+For increased security you can use something like **[Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy)** to restrict access to only specific parts of the Docker API over TCP.
 This may also be easier to setup and restrict to localhost than enabling the Docker host API mentioned above.

-To use autoheal with Docker-Socket-Proxy, same as above, set the environment variable `DOCKER_SOCK`.
+To use autoheal with Docker-Socket-Proxy, proceed as above, by using the environment variable `DOCKER_SOCK`.

-Example: `DOCKER_SOCK=tcp://HOST:PORT`

 # Timezone